splitforms.com

 Why developers switch from Basin to splitforms

 The most common trigger is the locked API.
-Basin's API is enterprise-only, which means standard plans can't programmatically fetch submissions, build a custom integration, or drive automation from form data. splitforms' API is open on every plan including free — fetch submissions, sync to your database, drive an AI agent, integrate with internal tools, all on the free tier.
+Basin's API is enterprise-only, which means standard plans can't programmatically fetch submissions, build a custom integration, or drive automation from form data. splitforms' read API is open on every plan including free — fetch submissions, sync to your database, and drive an AI agent; paid delivery features start on Starter.

 The second trigger is the free-tier ceiling.
-Basin's free tier caps at 100 submissions/month, which is enough for a personal site but not for a small business. splitforms gives you 1,000/month free with full feature parity to Pro — webhooks, dashboard, file uploads, the works.
+Basin's listed free tier caps at 50 submissions/month, which is enough for a personal site but not for a small business. splitforms gives you 500/month free with a real dashboard; Starter adds signed webhooks, notifications, and Storage-backed uploads for $1/month.

 The third trigger is webhook gating.
-Basin's free tier doesn't include webhooks; you need to upgrade to wire form submissions into anything else. splitforms includes signed webhooks with retries on every plan including free.
+Basin's free tier doesn't include webhooks; you need to upgrade to wire form submissions into anything else. splitforms unlocks signed webhooks with retries on Starter for $1/month.

 § 03